 All-terrain vehicle (ATV)-related crashes involving children are a growing problem in the United States.
-On average, 532 adults and 77 children die from injuries sustained while riding ATVs each year.
+According to the US Consumer Product Sasfety commission, on average, more than 700 people die from injuries sustained while riding ATVs each year.
+Of those deaths, nearly 300 are children.

-At Monroe Carell Jr. Children’s Hospital at Vanderbilt, ATV injuries are the fifth leading cause of emergency admission, accounting for 69 hospital admissions in 2017.
-Most treatments involve head injuries, caused by failure to wear a helmet or carrying too many passengers.
-Other injuries sustained from ATV crashes involve the neck and abdomen, and fractures to extremities.
+At Monroe Carell Jr. Children’s Hospital at Vanderbilt, ATV injuries are the fifth leading cause of admission to the trauma service, accounting for 66 hospital admissions in 2021.
+Most treatments involve head and face injuries, caused by failure to wear a helmet.
+Other injuries sustained from ATV crashes involve the neck and abdomen, pelvis, and fractures to extremities.

-Recent research indicates that children under 16 are more prone to ATV injuries because of their lack of experience and coordination operating large motorized vehicles and lack of mature judgment.
-These factors lead to risky behavior, poor decision-making and ultimately injury.
-Equally concerning is the fact that kids this age often do not wear helmets or receive formal ATV training even though these are two of the easiest ways to prevent injury.
+Recent research indicates that children under 16 are more prone to ATV injuries because of they are operating large, motorized vehicles and lack mature judgment.
+Equally concerning is the fact that kids this age often do not wear safety equipment or receive formal ATV training.

 Tennessee ATV legislation